weaviate/weaviate-io/developers/weaviate/search/similarity.md

 :::tip This is only available for classes with a [vectorizer](../modules/retriever-vectorizer-modules/index.md) configured.
 :::

-You can use these parameters to find objects most similar to a raw (un-vectorized) input, such as text or image.
-For text objects, you can provide an input text to [`nearText`](../api/graphql/vector-search-parameters.md#neartext), and for image objects, you can provide an input image to [`nearImage`](./image.md).
+You can use these operators to find objects most similar to a raw (un-vectorized) input, such as text or image.
+For text objects, you can provide an input text to [`nearText`](../api/graphql/search-operators.md#neartext), and for image objects, you can provide an input image to [`nearImage`](./image.md).
 (Or either if you are using [CLIP](../modules/retriever-vectorizer-modules/multi2vec-clip.md).)

 The example below searches the `JeopardyQuestion` class for the top 2 objects best matching `"animals in movies"`, using `nearText`: